 but the harvest shall be a heap in the day of grief and of desperate sorrow.

-The area will become desolate of the children of Israel.
+The area will become desolate for the children of Israel.
 Even though others will grow and produce a harvest, it is one of desperate sorrow.

 12 Woe to the multitude of many people,